MassBay COVID-19 Information

 FORM — Request Campus Access for Critical Academic Tasks →

 With the health and safety of our community as the driving factor, MassBay has been offering nearly all classes either remotely or online since March 2020.
-Classes are marked as “remote” or “online” in the Course Offerings.
+Classes are marked as “remote” or “online” in the Course Offerings database.

 Remote — Remote classes are held at scheduled class times each week (synchronous delivery) using free video conference technology.
 The proportion and use of video conferencing will vary from course to course.
 Course materials will be delivered through a learning management system such as Blackboard.